 Not much of a line.
 Yay.

-But time to read signage.
+But there was time to read signage.
 Egg rolls, really?
 I can get on board with funnel cakes.
 Funnel cakes are always acceptable, because they’re a rarity outside the fair and Dollywood.
 But who says, “I could really go for an egg roll.
 You know who has good ones?”
 At this point, person #2 would name a local Chinese restaurant.
 “No, Zaxbys!”

 Says no one, ever.